 DAY 1 – 5:00 PM: BEFORE THE SUN SETS, HOP IN A CAR AND DRIVE NORTH.

-Port Perry is a picturesque community nestled on the south-west shore of Lake Scugog.
-Take a stroll through streets of its Victorian-era downtown, where there are plenty of shops, cafes and restaurants to cater to the weary traveller.
+Port Perry is a picturesque community nestled on the southwest shore of Lake Scugog.
+Take a stroll through the streets of its Victorian-era downtown, where there are plenty of shops, cafes and restaurants to cater to the weary traveller.
 The town is small enough that you can walk off dinner with a quick jaunt to the marina or through Palmer Park.
-Watching the sun set over the calm waters of Lake Scugog is the perfect way to end the night.
+Watching the sunset over the calm waters of Lake Scugog is the perfect way to end the night.

 CHECK OUT LOCAL ART AT META4 – 9:00 Am

 Port Perry might be small, but it’s not without its own gallery.
-META4*, which is part art supply shop, part studio, and part exhibition space, is the brainchild of three artist-entrepreneurs.
-Local artists stop by to stock up on materials and talk shop while instructors teach a variety of techniques depending on the day.
-And of course, there’s no shortage of art on display, with over 130 artists’ work available for viewing or purchase.
+META4 is part art supply shop, part studio, and part exhibition space.
+Local artists stop by to stock up on materials and talk shop while instructors teach a variety of techniques.
+And of course, there’s no shortage of art on display, with over 130 artists’ work available to view or purchase.